 Global Reef Expedition

-Our marine science team is currently conducting the world’s largest coral reef research survey: the Global Reef Expedition, a 6-year research mission that will circumnavigate the globe aboard the M/Y Golden Shadow to study the health and resiliency of coral reefs.
+Our marine science team conducted the world’s largest coral reef research survey: the Global Reef Expedition, a research mission that nearly circumnavigated the globe aboard the M/Y Golden Shadow to study the health and resiliency of coral reefs.
+This once-in-a-lifetime research opportunity brought together nearly 200 coral reef researchers from around the world, in collaboration with local partners, to conduct management-driven coral reef research under the Foundation’s Science Without Borders® program.
+Over the course of five years, the Global Reef Expedition conducted 22 month-long research missions, studying over 1,000 coral reefs in 15 countries in the Atlantic, Pacific, and Indian Oceans.
 The primary scientific goals of the Expedition are to map and characterize coral reef ecosystems, assess their current status and major threats, and examine factors that enhance their ability to resist, survive and recover from major disturbance events.
+Now that the field research for the Global Reef Expedition is complete, we are focused on publishing our findings and sharing our results with participating countries so they can make informed decisions on how to use their marine environment.